Alex-Costea/Wiles/specifications.md

 ### Mutable types
 - Type: `mut[type]`, always subtype of `type`
-- Make an immutable type into a mutable type with `mut` prefix operator
+- Make an immutable collection into a mutable type with `mut` prefix operator
-- Change the value of a mutable object with `object.set(new_val)`

 ### Generics in functions
 - Example: `fun(x : list[anything as T]) -> T`, will return the same type as the list's components type